vcpope/Topology-Analysis-of-Matching-Sequences-Code-and-Vis/README.md

 The code takes in .srt files, which are subtitle files that include timestamp information, and .wav files for audio.
 Because my PhD looks at structure in performance time I wanted to make sure I could capture timing information along with the content itself.

 ## Output
+A folder for each comparison that contains: an audio clip for each show for each subsequence, copies of the cleaned transcripts as .txt files and a .csv file that provides information on each matched subsequence in each row, with match IDs, time data and buffer analysis (the buffer analysis is a little idiosyncratic to my research, looking at whether hesitations were more likely immediately before or after a matching sequence).

 ## Script Contents
 The majority of the functions in the code relate to re-formatting it and outputting it in a human-readable .csv to help with further processing.